 As with a number of other aspects of Ginninderra's history, competition with Hall became an issue around the turn of the century.
-Hall had postal services from 1886, but not an official post office - and demands for one grew louder in the early years of the new century.
-A telephone was installed at the post office in 1906 and a manual telephone exchange with two subscribers opened in 1910.
+Hall had postal services from 1888, but not an official post office - and demands for one grew louder in the early years of the new century.
+A public telephone was installed at the post office in 1906 and a manual telephone exchange with two subscribers opened in 1910.
 Charles William Southwell, who had taken over the Hall general store in 1901, became Hall postmaster in 1912, and the post office moved into his newly erected store in 1913.
 Money Order and Saving Bank facilites were available from 1917, and the Hall office had effectively eclipsed Ginninderra.

 Note that the location map marker shows only the final home of Ginninderra post office.
 Before that it was located with, or close by the Ginninderra store.

 You can find more information on Ginninderra and other ACT post offices and their postmarks here.